Successful Strategies for School Improvement

 A New Partnership and a New Challenge

 Then, after just two in-person coaching sessions districtwide, COVID-19 hit.
 Across the country, educators pivoted to full-time virtual learning, and all in-person coaching had to come to a halt.
-Thankfully, e2L is a virtual organization, and e2L was able to pivot and continue supporting Abilene ISD with virtual coaching sessions for the rest of the year.
-Despite the roadblocks the pandemic presented, Abilene ISD’s elementaries were already seeing tremendous growth in teachers and students alike.
+Thankfully, e2L is a virtual organization and was able to seamlessly pivot to continue supporting Abilene ISD through virtual coaching sessions for the rest of the year.

-Continued Growth Through Coaching
+Continued Growth Through Instructional Coaching

 It was clear that Abilene ISD was moving, quickly, in the right direction toward school improvement.
 You can find additional coaching impact and data here: Abilene ISD Coaching Data / Bright Spots Snapshot Report